npeard/analysislib-mloop/README.md

         ├── pythonlib/
         └── user_devices/
 ```
 where (`~` is `%USERPROFILE%` on Windows).
-A reasonable install will include a shared directory, in this case `common` in analysis lib to store resources needed for a range of analysis tasks.
+A reasonable install will include a shared directory, in this case `common` in `analysislib` to store resources needed for a range of analysis tasks.

 1. Clone this repository into such a shared directory that lyse scripts can access